zydou/arti/doc/dev/notes/rpc-meta-draft.md

 or close it as unused.
 If a session holds a "weak" object ID, the underlying object may be released at any time.
+There can be multiple IDs for the same Object.
+(So performing string comparisons on Object IDs does not yield reliable information about whether two IDs refer to the same Object.)

+However, the same Objectd ID string will never be reused within a session for a different underlying object, even after the underlying object is disposed of.
+Even the id string for a Handle which has been explicitly released will not be reused.

 > TODO: "release" is a funny word here.
 > Many objects can be destroyed or enter a "closed" state